 Bipolar disorder, also known as manic-depression, is a type of mental illness that involves a disorder of affect or mood.
 The person’s mood usually swings between overly “high” or irritable to sad and hopeless, and then back again, with periods of normal mood in between.
 Symptoms include extreme irritability and distractibility, excessive “high” or euphoric feelings, increased energy, activity, restlessness, racing thoughts, rapid speech, decreased need for sleep, unrealistic beliefs in one’s abilities and powers, increased sexual drive, abuse of drugs or alcohol, reckless behavior such as spending sprees, rash business decisions, or erratic driving, and in severe cases, hallucinations and loss of reason

 Depression is also a common issue among college students.
 According to the National Institute of Mental Health (2012), 3o% of college students felt so depressed that they experience difficulty functioning.
-Therefore, if you feel as though you may be experiencing symptoms of depression, it may be beneficial to utilize the screening tool to determine whether or not mental health services could improve your well-being.
+Therefore, if you feel as though you may be experiencing symptoms of depression, it may be beneficial to utilize the screening tool to determine whether mental health services could improve your well-being.

 There are much higher numbers of college students having eating disorders when compared to the general population; 25% of college students experience symptoms of anorexia, bulimia or compulsive overeating compared to 5% of the general population (National Institute of Mental Health, 2012.).
-Therefore, due to the possibility of both mental and physical health consequences as a result of eating disorders, it is important to understand the severity of the disorder and whether or not it could be beneficial to receive additional services to overcome this issue.
+Therefore, due to the possibility of both mental and physical health consequences as a result of eating disorders, it is important to understand the severity of the disorder and whether it could be beneficial to receive additional services to overcome this issue.

-Posttraumatic Stress Disorder (PTSD)
+Post-traumatic Stress Disorder (PTSD)

-Posttraumatic stress disorder affects people who have experienced a traumatic event such as military combat, natural disasters, terrorist incidents, serious accidents, or personal assaults such as rape.
-Symptoms include nightmares and flashbacks, difficulty sleeping, and feelings of detachment/estrangement.
+Post-traumatic stress disorder affects people who have experienced a traumatic event such as military combat, natural disasters, terrorist incidents, serious accidents or personal assaults, such as rape.
+Symptoms include nightmares and flashbacks, difficulty sleeping and feelings of detachment/estrangement.
 Symptoms can be persistent and severe enough to significantly impair a patient’s daily life.

 All counseling services staff is expected to abide by the American Psychological Association and American Counseling Associations standards of Ethical Principles.
 Both the law and the ethics of professional practice in psychology and counseling require that information discussed during counseling sessions be kept strictly confidential.